catherinn/dsti-bigdata-2023-spring/04.data-warehousing-with-hive/index.md

   - We ingest the CSV data from the first table to this one

 ## Hive partitions
+- we partition the table for performance.
+We do this because only the partition is in the memory. so it's much more efficient to load only this data than the whole dataset

 - Tables can (**should**) be organized in partitions